 Wide fit and "out of the box comfort"

-Many people— particularly beginners and casual hikers— prefer Merrell's "out of the box comfort" to sturdier, more supportive hiking footwear.
-Merrell also has a wider fit than most brands.
-That roomy fit often appeals to hikers with wide feet, heavy hikers, and those who want wiggle room for their toes.
+Many people— particularly beginners and casual hikers— prefer Merrell's "out of the box comfort" to more supportive hiking footwear.
+Merrell also has a wider fit than most brands, which often appeals to hikers with wide feet, heavy-set hikers, and those who want extra wiggle room for their toes.

 Trail-to-town versatility

 Merrells make good outdoor lifestyle styles, or "trail to town" shoes that you can hike in, work in, and wear around town.
-Merrell hiking boots and shoes may provide solid comfort and support for those who work on their feet all day.
+My local REI footwear guy would never hike in Merrell, for example, but he's happy to wear them while he's working on his feet all day.

 Main Benefits: